Who are the Institutional Holders in Baozun Inc. (BZUN)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Baozun Inc. (NASDAQ: BZUN) is 4.98% higher on its value in year-to-date trading and has touched a low of $25.69 and a high of $57.00 in the current 52-week trading range.
+Baozun Inc. (NASDAQ: BZUN) is 3.29% higher on its value in year-to-date trading and has touched a low of $25.69 and a high of $57.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The BZUN stock was last observed hovering at around $35.69 in the last trading session, with the day’s gains setting it 0.37% off its average median price target of $325.39 for the next 12 months.
-It is also 90.26% off the consensus price target high of $370.25 offered by 15 analysts, but current levels are 85.35% higher than the price target low of $246.12 for the same period.
+The BZUN stock was last observed hovering at around $36.36 in the last trading session, with the day’s loss setting it -0.88% off its average median price target of $325.39 for the next 12 months.
+It is also 90.42% off the consensus price target high of $370.25 offered by 15 analysts, but current levels are 85.58% higher than the price target low of $246.12 for the same period.

-The stock witnessed a -9.28% loss in the last 1 month and extending the period to 3 months gives it a 3.12%, and is 5.04% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.77% over the week and 5.17% over the month.
+The stock witnessed a -4.13% gain in the last 1 month and extending the period to 3 months gives it a -15.58%, and is -1.61% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.61% over the week and 3.87% over the month.

 Baozun Inc. (BZUN) Analyst Forecasts